 "And of course, to see how my hard work has paid off.
 It’s funny… I could barely afford a T-shirt from Filippa K back when I was 13, and now — I’m sitting right there at the catwalk.
 Watching my favorite designers since I was a little kid.
 It’s surreal."

-Last year, Selvage opened up the online store you’re currently browsing.
-Reaching out to even more people who share the same passion for clothes, fashion and lifestyle has always been a dream, but it’s clear that it has to be more than just an online store.
+You’re currently browsing Selvage online platform.
+Reaching out to even more people who share the same passion for clothes, fashion and lifestyle.
 After all, Enrique is passionate about people, meetings and stories.
 Selvage is Enrique.

-And that’s why he’s set out to make this something bigger than just your regular, click-and-buy, internet stop.
+And that’s why he’s set out to make this something bigger than just your regular, click-and-scroll, internet stop.